Student Guide to Title IX:What You Need to Know About Sexual Harassment, Sexual Violence and Gender-Based Discrimination

 Personal identifiable information about a victim will be treated as confidential and only shared with persons with a specific need to know and/or who are investigating and/or adjudicating the complaint, delivering resources or support services to the victim or as public safety requires.
 The College does not publish the names or other identifiable information of victims in the BHCC Police Department’s Daily Crime Log, in any Timely Warnings issued or online.
 In accordance with the Family Educational Rights and Privacy Act, no directory information maintained by the College will be released absent the victim’s prior, written consent.

 Where a complainant requests that no action be taken by the College or requests that her/his identity not be revealed, the College shall take reasonable steps to investigate and respond to the complaint, but shall inform the complainant that such a request may hamper its ability to fully investigate an alleged violation of College policies and/or to take appropriate remedial steps, including disciplinary action.
-Where an allegation of discrimination involves the potential of an ongoing threat to the health, safety or security of others at the College or a potential adverse employment action, the Affirmative Action Officer/Title IX Coordinator shall inform the Complainant that it cannot ensure confidentiality and disclosure of her/his name may likely be required.
-If you have any questions about confidentiality, contact Interim Affirmative Action Officer/Title IX Coordinator Cheryl Cephas, at email@example.com or 617-228-3331.
+Where an allegation of discrimination involves the potential of an ongoing threat to the health, safety, or security of others at the College or a potential adverse employment action, the Affirmative Action Officer/Title IX Coordinator shall inform the Complainant that it cannot ensure confidentiality and disclosure of her/his name may likely be required.
+If you have any questions about confidentiality, contact Nahomi Carlisle, the Chief Equity and Compliance Officer, Affirmative Action Officer, and Section 504/ADA Coordinator, at 617-228-3311 or email@example.com.

 TITLE IX POLICIES AND PROCEDURES